-Paris’ twenty districts are very different from each other and include many more neighbourhoods … each with its own distinct personality.
-How can you choose the perfect place to move to in order to make the most out of your life in Paris?
-There are many parameters to consider, but a few are paramount: the budget, the residential style, size/layout, accessibility, and ambiance …!
+The twenty different arrondissements in Paris are all very different and include many more neighborhoods, each with their own distinct personality.
+How can you decide where to live in Paris to really make the most out of your time there?
+There are many criteria to consider, but the most important are budget, size/layout, accessibility and atmosphere!

-Historically, the districts of Paris have always varied considerably in terms of budget, whether one is purchasing outright or renting a furnished or unfurnished apartment.
-The districts of central Paris (1st to 9th) have always been among the most sought-after and are consequently the most expensive in the capital.
+Historically, the prices in differents arrondissements in Paris have always varied considerably, whether you’re purchasing outright or renting a furnished or unfurnished apartment.
+The arrondissements of central Paris (1st to 9th) have always been the most sought-after and are consequently the most expensive in the capital.

-A modern apartment or an historic one: it’s necessary to choose!
+A modern or period apartment: you have to choose!

-When one searches for somewhere to live in Paris, one is immediately drawn to the Haussmann style with their old wooden floors, mouldings, and fireplaces.
-These typically Parisian apartments are undeniably charming, however, they do have their drawbacks: they are frequently badly soundproofed and their layout is often poorly arranged, such as a small kitchen at the back of the apartment, hallways resulting in a loss of floor space, and little storage.
+When you’re deciding where to live in Paris, you’re probably immediately drawn to the typically Parisian Haussmann style with old wooden floors, moldings, and fireplaces.
+These typically Parisian apartments are undeniably charming, however they do have their drawbacks: they are frequently badly soundproofed and their layout is often poorly arranged, such as a small kitchen at the back of the apartment, hallways resulting in a loss of floor space, and little storage.
 Moreover, they are often expensive.

 Why not have a look at newer properties?
-You should be aware that some districts of Paris (like those in the east and south Paris) are very popular and will receive many offers.
-Newer buildings tend to be more functional and better-insulated; they are also often a little cheaper than the Haussmann-apartments located in the centre and west of Paris.
+You should be aware that some arrondissements of Paris (like those in the east and south Paris) are very popular and will receive many offers.
+Modern apartments tend to be more functional and better-insulated, they are also often a little cheaper than the apartments in the center and west of Paris.

-Finally, there are also many twentieth-century houses dotted around Paris, which have been converted into apartments just as pleasant as new-builds and more optimized in terms of layout than older buildings, although their area rarely exceeds 70 sqm.
+Finally, there are also many twentieth-century houses dotted around Paris, which have been converted into apartments just as pleasant as new-builds and with a better layout than older buildings, although they are rarely bigger than 70m2.

 Looking for the right size in the right district

-Like the architectural style and cost, the boroughs of Paris do not offer the same types of goods in terms of size and layout.
+Like the architectural style and cost, the different arrondissements in Paris do not all offer the same thing in terms of size and layout.

-If, for example, you are looking to rent a large family apartment, you would be better off looking in the 8th and 16th districts where the proportion of five-roomed apartments is the largest in Paris (36%).
-Indeed, you will have trouble finding this type of property in the neighbourhoods of central Paris …
+If, for example, you are looking to rent a large family apartment in Paris , you would be better off looking in the 8th and 16th districts where the proportion of five-roomed apartments is the largest in Paris (36%).
+However, you’ll have trouble finding apartments for families in the center of Paris.

-Most of the time, the choice of neighbourhood in which to live in Paris is determined by the distance from your workplace.
-Depending on the length of your commute, it is easy to work out a reasonable perimeter of where to live in Paris.
+Most of the time, the question of where to stay in Paris is decided by where your workplace is located.
+Depending on the length of your commute, it is easy to work out which area of Paris to live in.

-If you work in the central business district of La Défense, for example, you might want to opt for a furnished or unfurnished rental apartment in western Paris which is near the Metro Line 1 or RER A. Similarly, while many professionals expect to have to travel, it is best not to stray too far from Paris stations …
+If you work in the business district of La Défense, for example, you might want to opt for a furnished or unfurnished rental apartment in western Paris near the Metro Line 1 or RER A. Similarly, since many professionals have to travel, it’s a good idea to live near the train station in Paris.

-Paris is a patchwork of neighbourhoods, each with their own distinct flavour …
+Paris is a patchwork of different neighborhoods, each with their own distinct flavor …